jremington/UWB-Indoor-Localization_Arduino/README.md

 ## Indoor localization using ESP32_UWB (DW1000) tags and anchors

 UPDATE 10/13/2024:
-1. A new version of Thomas Trojer's DW1000 library uploaded by Pizzolato Davide, reportedly with errors corrected for > 5 tags+anchors, but it does not work for me using the original UWB boards from MakerFabs.
+1. A new version of Thomas Trojer's DW1000 library uploaded by Pizzolato Davide, reportedly with errors corrected for > 5 tags+anchors, but it does not work for me using the original ESP32-UWB boards from MakerFabs.
 See issue #22.
 If anyone has been able to successfully obtain ranges using this library, please contact me, or add comments to the issue thread.

 2. New algorithm for N>4 anchors uploaded, currently working for simulations (see folder trilateration_tests_C), now working on implementation with ESP32-UWB boards.